squarism/wallet_tail/README.md

 ## Tips ##

-If you have just one wallet to watch then you can just run `rake monitor` (after creating the conf/whatever.conf profile for the single wallet you want to watch).
+If you have just one wallet to watch then you can just run `rake tail` (after creating the conf/whatever.conf profile for the single wallet you want to watch).

 ### TODO ###